 In groups, pupils brainstorm ideas.
-Pupils then design their house, labelling all the different ecofeatures they plan to incorporate and what materials they will use.
+It may help to refer back to the PowerPoint.
+Pupils then design their house, labelling all the different eco-features they plan to incorporate and what materials they will use.
 There is an optional proforma on page 6.